LATAEVIA/EMBER-Wk3-Question-Answer/README.md

-# _Epicodus JavaScript Week 3 Independent Project: Question Answer_
+# _Question Answer_

-#### _A web application that mimics a message board.
-Users can view, add and edit questions, and add answers to existing questions., 06/08/2016_
+#### _A web application build as a review of competencies in the following: using routes to control navigation through an Ember.js application, using Handlebars to create dynamic elements in templates, persisting data with models, Ember Data and Firebase, manipulating data between models and templates using components, and creating a working application using Ember., 06/08/2016_

 #### By _**LaTaevia**_

+## Description

+_This is an end-of-week project for my twelfth week at Epicodus.
+It is a web application that mimics a message board.
+Users can view, add and edit questions, and add answers to existing questions._

 ## Prerequisites

-You will need the following things properly installed on your computer.
+_You will need the following things properly installed on your computer._

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)